Consensus-Based Optimization Methods Converge Globally

-with probability larger than $1-\left(\delta + \varepsilon_{\mathrm{total}}^{-1}(6C_{\mathrm{NA}}(\Delta t)^{2m} + 3C_{\mathrm{MFA}}N^{-1} + 6\varepsilon)\right)$.
-Here, $m$ denotes the order of accuracy of the numerical scheme (for the Euler-Maruyama scheme~\eqref{eq:dyn_micro_discrete} $m=1/2$) and $\varepsilon$ is the error from Theorem~\ref{thm:global_convergence_main}.
-Moreover, besides problem-dependent constants, $C_{\mathrm{NA}}>0$ depends linearly on the dimension~$d$ and the number of particles~$N$, and exponentially on the time horizon~$T^*$; $C_{\mathrm{MFA}}>0$ depends on the parameters~$\alpha$, $\lambda$ and $\sigma$, on the time horizon~$T^*$, and on $\delta^{-1}$, but not on the dimension~$d$. \end{theorem} }{The proof of Theorem~\ref{thm:full_global_convergence}, which we report below, is based on the combination of our main result about the convergence in mean-field law, a quantitative mean-field approximation, and classical results of numerical approximation of SDEs.
+The proof of Theorem~\ref{thm:full_global_convergence}, which we report below, combines our main result about the convergence in mean-field law, a quantitative mean-field approximation and classical results of numerical approximation of SDEs.
 To this end, we establish in what follows the result about the quantitative mean-field approximation on a restricted set of bounded processes.
 For this purpose, let us introduce the common probability space~$(\Omega, \CF, \bbP)$ over which all considered stochastic processes get their realizations, and define a subset $\Omega_M$ of $\Omega$ of suitably bounded processes according to

-Throughout this section, $M>0$ is a constant which we shall adjust at the end of the proof of Theorem~\ref{thm:full_global_convergence}. }{Before stating the mean-field approximation result, Proposition~\ref{prop:MFL}, we estimate the measure of the set~$\Omega_M$ in Lemma~\ref{lem:PBND}.
+Throughout this section, $M>0$ denotes a constant which we shall adjust at the end of the proof of Theorem~\ref{thm:full_global_convergence}.
+Before stating the mean-field approximation result, Proposition~\ref{prop:MFL}, let us estimate the measure of the set~$\Omega_M$ in Lemma~\ref{lem:PBND}.
 The proofs of both statements are deferred to Section~\ref{sec:proof_probabilistic_MFA}.